posabsolute/jQuery-Validation-Engine/README.md

 Support
 ---
-We offer limited support at [http://validationengine.vanillaforums.com/](http://validationengine.vanillaforums.com/)
+We offer limited support on [http://www.stackoverflow.com/](http://www.stackoverflow.com/)

+Use the tag jQuery-Validation-Engine

 License
 ---